top of page

 6. Record-Keeping Checklist

-• Vendor invoices with tax line circled or “EXEMPT” noted
+• Vendor invoices with tax line circled or marked “EXEMPT.”

-• Certificates of exemption (ST3 forms) on file for every exempt customer
+• Certificates of exemption (ST3 forms) on file for each exempt customer.

-• Sales-tax return PDFs & payment confirmations (keep 3½ years)
+• Sales-tax return PDFs and payment confirmations.
+Store these for 3½ years.

 7. Audit-Proof in 30 Minutes a Month

-1. Run QuickBooks “Tax Liability” report on the 1st.
+1. Run QuickBooks “Tax Liability” report on the 1st of the month.

-3. Log inventory withdrawals → post use-tax journal.
+3. Log inventory withdrawals and post a use-tax journal.

 4. File and pay in MN e-Services before the 20th.